So you were homeschooled. So were we!

 - Kathryn Brightbill: “I’ve seen how wonderful homeschooling can be”

-Organizations like Homeschool Alumni Reaching Out (HARO) are creating resources for networking; consider being a part of them.
-HARO offers a page of resources geared toward alumni with deficient experiences, offering information on getting a GED, finding a therapist, and opening a bank account, among other things.
+Homeschool Alumni Reaching Out offers a page of resources geared toward alumni with deficient experiences, offering information on getting a GED, finding a therapist, and opening a bank account, among other things.
 Get connected.
 Find support.
 Read the stories posted at Homeschoolers Anonymous.
 Know that are not alone.

-We have a number of resources for homeschooled students with educationally deficient homeschool experiences.
-If you’d like to learn more about how you can overcome the limits in your education, read on!
+We have a number of resources for homeschooled graduates with educationally deficient homeschool experiences.
+If you have limits in your education and would like to learn how you can overcome them, read on!
 You are not the only one to go through this.

 - So You Have a Deficient Homeschool Education.
 What Next?